Kiwi Aversion Training for dogs

 With many of our breeding birds situated within one kilometre of Ōhope and Whakatāne, one loose dog could decimate the entire Whakatāne kiwi population.
 For example, in Northland between 1990 and 1995, dogs were responsible for 70% of all kiwi deaths in the region.
 Of the 135 birds killed over those five years, 29 were killed by family pets – some dogs were with their owners but off the lead, and others were roaming at night.

-Guus Knopers is the trainer we use for our Kiwi Aversion Training sessions.
-He is the Director of the K9 Detector Dog Centre and is an exceptionally knowledgeable and experienced dog trainer and handler.
-Dogs he has trained have worked around the world for conservation, narcotics, explosives and bio-security.
-His company has some of the most extensive dog teams in NZ.
+Guus Knopers is the usual trainer we use for our Kiwi Aversion Training sessions.
+He is the Director of the K9 Detector Dog Centre and is a very knowledgeable and experienced dog trainer and handler.
+Dogs he has trained have worked around the world in the fields of conservation, narcotics, explosives and biosecurity.
 Guus has been certified to conduct kiwi aversion training in line with the national protocols for this method.

 KIWI AVERSION TRAINING

-Time: 9.30am start – an individual time slot will be designated to you upon booking.
+Time: 9.00am start – an individual time slot will be allocated upon booking.